5 cosy living room and bedroom ideas for Valentine's Day

 It’s also a well-known fact that certain scents can trigger memories.
 Rekindle your fondest travel memories by getting a few candles with beachy scents such as sea mist or coconut.
 Or opt for calming scents such as lavender or eucalyptus to create that spa-like feel.

 Cosy living room and bedroom idea: flowers & plants

 Flowers for Valentine’s Day?
 A bit cliché, we know.
 But instead of waiting for someone else to do it this year, gift yourself with a bunch of your favourite flowers.
-It doesn’t have to be big or fancy, just head to your local shop and find a small bouquet of something cute and colorful.
-It’ll add an instant pop of color to your space.
+It doesn’t have to be big or fancy, just head to your local shop and find a small bouquet of something cute and colourful.
+It’ll add an instant pop of colour to your space.
 And there’s the added bonus of that fresh floral smell.